 1. Go Christmas Tree hunting

 Lots of places offer much more than Christmas Trees now, there are lots of farms that offer mazes, play areas and lots of festive activities for the family.
 Make picking your Christmas Tree mark the start of the celebrations.
+Remember to plant your tree in a pot after Christmas and then you can use it again.

 2. Festive baking